Dundarg Castle: History

 The 10th-century Book of Deer records the existence of a cathair or fortified place at Aberdour.

 It was built in the 13th century by the Comyn family, but was dismantled, probably by Robert the Bruce, in 1308.
-It was rebuilt in 1334 by Henry de Beaumont, but slighted almost immediately, after a famous siege by Sir Andrew Moray.
+It was rebuilt in 1334 by Alice Comyn, Countess of Buchan and her husband Henry de Beaumont, but slighted almost immediately, after a famous siege by Sir Andrew Moray.
 Many medieval objects providing evidence of this double destruction were found in excavations in 1911-12 and 1950-51, led by W. Douglas Simpson.

 The only substantial part of the castle remaining is the inner gatehouse, which survives to a height of about 18 ft.
 The upper part was rebuilt in the middle of the 16th century, probably following the Coastal Defence Commission of 1550, and there is some evidence that it was provided with gunloops at that time.
 The site was finally abandoned in the mid-17th century.
 A house was built on part of the site in 1938, reputedly by and for Wing Commander David Vaughan Carnegie, using stone from the former Aberdour Free Church.

 The castle and promontory fort are protected as a scheduled monument, while the modern house is a category B listed building.